Using Storybook with RedwoodJS - Lunchdev

 00:31:42 - Anthony Campolo

-All right, now we're going to bring in.
-We want to have multiple comments.
-So we're going to now generate a comments cell.
-So.
-So we first generated a comments component.
-Now we're gonna do Comments Cell, the cell being what we were looking at before, which does our data fetching for us, and that's going to be created in our components folder over here.
+All right, now we want to have multiple comments.
+So we're going to generate a comments cell.
+We first generated a comments component, and now we're gonna do Comments Cell, the cell being what we were looking at before, which does our data fetching for us, and that's going to be created in our components folder over here.

 00:32:10 - Anthony Campolo

-So Comments Cell.
-Comments Cell looks much like our other
+So Comments Cell looks much like our other

 00:32:15 - Anthony Campolo

 cell that we were just looking at.
-What we need to do is we need to import our comment into our comments cell.
+What we need to do is import our comment into our comments cell.
 This is our comment component that we were just looking at right here.
-We're going to import that into our cell and then we're going to update our query to include basically all the comment information, the id, the name, the body of the comment, and then created at date.
-Then in success, we are going to return the comment with the ID set to key and then pass the comment through.
+We're going to import that into our cell, and then we're going to update our query to include basically all the comment information: the ID, the name, the body of the comment, and then the created-at date.
+Then in success we are going to return the comment with the ID set to key and then pass the comment through.

 00:32:58 - Anthony Campolo